 STEM (Science, Technology, Engineering, Mathematics)

-Philo Jr. High School Students have the opportunity to take one STEM (Science, Technology, Engineering, Mathematics) course in sixth, seventh, and eighth grades in the school’s STEM lab funded by the Race to the Top grant.
+Roseville Elementary and Philo Jr. High Students have the opportunity to take one STEM (Science, Technology, Engineering, Mathematics) course in sixth, seventh, and eighth grades in the school’s STEM lab.
 The STEM program features various models that deliver content to students through an interactive multimedia curriculum.
 Video, text, graphics, and animations explain concepts and direct activities while onscreen evaluations and assessments record student comprehension at various times.
 Module topics cover a broad range of elements from math, science, technology, careers, writing, reading, and research.

 Content being covered in our Vo-Ag classes includes topics in Agriculture, Food, and Natural Resources.
 Students study relationships between organisms and their environment.
 Principles of biogeochemical cycles, air-water-land relationships, non-point pollution, and wetlands are applied.
 Students examine fundamentals of resource development, agriculture sustainability, energy needs and pollution control.
 They analyze and interpret data gathered from studies on the ecosystem.
 Throughout the course, students develop responses to environmental problems and develop management strategies for responsible conservation and resource development.